Derek-Walton/Smart-Home-Coursework/README.md

 * The __device__ the user would like to add (Smart Plug or Smart Oven)
 * The consumption rate if 'Smart Plug' was chosen (the rate of power consumption)

-#### Valid Sizes

-Valid sizes for the patchwork samples are __5 × 5__, __7 × 7__, or __9 × 9__.
-These are multiplied by 100 to give the dimensions of the window.

-The expected input is just one number that will be the common value for both the width and height.

-#### Valid Colours

-Valid colours for the patches are __blue__, __green__, __magenta__, __orange__, __pink__, or __red__.

-### Editing

-After a patchwork sample has been drawn, the user is able to interact with the patches it contains.
-They may select an individual patch by clicking on it and then pressing the following keys:

-* if the selected patch has not been deleted:
-    * the 'Enter' key to deselect the patch
-    * the 's' key to switch the patch design to the other
-    * the 'd' key to delete the patch, leaving an empty space

-* if the selected patch has been deleted:
-    * the key for the first letter of a valid colour to create a new patch with the second design of this colour
-        * e.g. 'r' for 'red'

-Other keys have no effect on a selected patch.
-When selected, a patch will show a thick black border.

 ## Requirements